 Slender, slim and strong

 In a landscape already so congested, a high and long arched railway bridge could not strike a voluminous pose.
-And even though the Zandhazen bridge, a design by architects ZJA, is an eye catcher, it is far from imposing.
+And even though the Zandhazen bridge, a design by the architectural office ZJA, is an eye catcher, it is far from imposing.
 It rather evokes a sense of astonishment at how a bridge so high and so long can appear to float like this, consisting of such slender elements.
 Just consider the enormous forces that come into play when a fully loaded cargo train crosses a free span of more than two hundred meters.

 The two arches do not meet, the tubular hangers are tilted and with their light colors those steel surfaces reflect the light, making the bridge appear even more slender.
 The connections between arches and deck are not vertical but diagonal, making the bridge stronger, but also offering a more lively view from a passing car.
 The portals supporting the electrical wires over the train track are designed so that their shape, size and color is integrated into the bridge, where they seem to disappear.
 Their connection to the diagonals is used in a way to absorb and dampen tremors caused by the trains and the influence of the wind.
 The portals and diagonals are slender enough not to hinder the view of train passengers as they shoot past high above the stream of traffic.